niehaitao/activities-web/README.md

 ## 0. Local Rest API

-We can use the json-server to a full fake REST API with a simple [data/db.json](data/db.json) in less than 30 seconds
+We can use the [json-server](https://github.com/typicode/json-server) to fake a full REST API from a simple [data/db.json](data/db.json) in less than 30 seconds

 ```json
 { "activities": { "create": 24, "update": 160, "delete": 16 } }